IdeasClinicUWaterloo/W26_HealthTech_Innovation_Challenge_Guides/Machine_Vision/GUIDE.md

 ## 2. Installation
 2.1 Download Python (versions 3.9 - 3.12)
 * Currently, Mediapipe is only supported on python versions 3.9 to 3.12.
-* You can download a compatible version of python (here) [https://www.python.org/downloads/].
+* You can download a compatible version of python [here](https://www.python.org/downloads/).

 2.2 Creating Virtual Environments
 A Python virtual environment (venv) is a self-contained directory that allows you to install packages and dependencies for a specific project without affecting the global Python installation or other projects.